kkmhogen/KBeaconDemo_Android/README.md

  For some KBeacon device that has buzzer function.
 The app can ring device.
 For ring command, it has 5 parameters:
  * msg: msg type is 'ring'
  * ringTime: unit is ms. The KBeacon will start flash/alert for 'ringTime' millisecond  when receive this command.
- * ringType: 0x0:led flash only; 0x1:beep alert only; 0x2 both led flash and beep;
+ * ringType: 0x0:led flash only; 0x1:beep alert only; 0x2 both led flash and beep; 0xA turn off ring;
  * ledOn: optional parameters, unit is ms. The LED will flash at interval (ledOn + ledOff).
 This parameters is valid when ringType set to 0x0 or 0x2.
  * ledOff: optional parameters, unit is ms. the LED will flash at interval (ledOn + ledOff).
 This parameters is valid when ringType set to 0x0 or 0x2.